Milotrince/ee120-site-test/policies.md

 ### Timeline

-Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self grades will be due typically on the immediately subsequent**.
+Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self grades will be due typically on the immediately subsequent Friday at 11:59pm, with a grace period until Sunday at 11:59pm**.

 ### Instructions